cosmascj/health-connect/README.md

 # ISSUES

-1. The design Bottom is a bit compacted when coverted to code.
-Users with slimmer designer will have problem seeing the tab label when in focus
-   Possible Solution: Vertical alignment of the design
+1. Android build is currently problematic as a result of issues with react-native-reanimated, you may experience some issues while using the app.
+But IOS build is fine  Timestamp: 08:59am 7 sept